Sukanya Samriddhi Yojana – Details of Sukanya Samriddhi Account

 Transferability of Sukanya Samriddhi Account

-The Sukanya Samriddhi Yojana Account can be easily transferred from one post office to another, from bank to another bank, or even from a post office to a bank as and when you require.
+The Sukanya Samriddhi Yojana Account can be easily transferred from one post office to another, from one bank to another bank, or even from a post office to a bank as and when you require.
 The procedure is as follows:-

 - Visit the bank or the post office where you are currently holding the Sukanya Samriddhi Account with your passbook and KYC documents.
 There is no need to take the girl child along with you until she herself is managing the account.